jorgeriv/rainbowjs/README.md

 * Add colors presets (css color names)

 ### Refactoring
-* Change 'scheme' to 'schema' in all code
+* Change 'schema' to 'schema' in all code
-* Rename 'ColorScheme' constructor to 'Schema'
+* Rename 'Schema' constructor to 'Schema'

 ### Other
 * Add unit tests